FLO-2DSoftware/FLO-2D-Docs/Build23/_sources/index.rst.txt

 .. version: Build 23
 ..
 This is the documentation for Build 23

-FLO-2D Pro Documentation – main
+FLO-2D Pro Documentation
 ===============================

 Welcome to the main version of the FLO-2D Documentation.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

    setup/index